facebook/lexical/packages/lexical-website/docs/getting-started/theming.md

 });
 ```

-Many of the Lexical's core nodes also accept theming properies.
+Many of the Lexical's core nodes also accept theming properties.
 Here's a more comprehensive theming object:

 ```js
 const exampleTheme = {